Analytic philosophy: Theories

-In reaction to what he considered excesses of logical positivism, Karl Popper, in The Logic of Scientific Discovery, insisted on the role of falsification in the philosophy of science, using it to solve the demarcation problem.
+In reaction to what he considered excesses of logical positivism, Karl Popper, in The Logic of Scientific Discovery (1959), rejects the standard inductivist views on the scientific method in favor of a highly influential theory of falsification, using it to solve the demarcation problem.

-Confirmation holism
+Quine and French scientist Pierre Duhem seemed to have similar views in certain respects.
 The Duhem–Quine thesis, or problem of underdetermination, posits that no scientific hypothesis can be understood in isolation, a viewpoint called confirmation holism.

-Constructivism

-In reaction to both the logical positivists and Popper, discussions of the philosophy of science during the last 40 years were dominated by social constructivist and cognitive relativist theories of science.
 Following Quine and Duhem, subsequent theories emphasized theory-ladenness.

-Significant for these discussions is Thomas Samuel Kuhn, in the The Structure of Scientific Revolutions, who formulated the idea of paradigm shifts and sparked a historicist "revolt against positivism" known as the "historical turn" in philosophy of science.
-Paul Feyerabend's book Against Method advocates epistemological anarchism, that there are no universally valid methodological rules for scientific inquiry.
+In reaction to both the logical positivists and Popper, philosophy became dominated by social constructivist and cognitive relativist theories of science.
+Significant for these discussions is Thomas Kuhn, who in The Structure of Scientific Revolutions (1962) formulated the idea of paradigm shifts and sparked a "revolt against positivism" known as the "historical turn".
+Paul Feyerabend's book Against Method (1975) advocates epistemological anarchism; that there are no universal rules for scientific inquiry.

-Biology
+Branches

-The philosophy of biology has also undergone considerable growth, particularly due to the considerable debate in recent years over the nature of evolution, particularly natural selection.
-Daniel Dennett and his 1995 book Darwin's Dangerous Idea, which defends Neo-Darwinism, stand at the forefront of this debate.
-Jerry Fodor criticizes natural selection.
+Philosophers like Tim Maudlin focus on the philosophy of physics.
+Maudlin argues in The Metaphysics Within Physics (2007) that philosophy must reflect on physics, and that scientific laws are sui generis.
+Recently there has also been work in the philosophy of chemistry, and the philosophy of biology has undergone considerable growth, especially due to the debate over the nature of evolution, particularly natural selection.
+Daniel Dennett and his book Darwin's Dangerous Idea (1995), which defends Neo-Darwinism, stand at the forefront of this debate.
+Jerry Fodor criticizes natural selection in What Darwin Got Wrong (2010).

+The philosophy of social science has also received increased interest.
+Peter Winch takes a Wittgensteinian perspective in The Idea of a Social Science and its Relation to Philosophy (1958).
+Searle contributed to social ontology and the theory of social constructs with The Construction of Social Reality (1995).